jpratt2/CucumberTemplateJava/README.md

 https://selenide.gitbooks.io/user-guide/content/en/selenide-api/elements-collection.html
 https://selenide.gitbooks.io/user-guide/content/en/selenide-api/selectors.html

-To use a compound selector such as the above, you can use this Gherkin statement or your own statement:
+To use a compound Selenide selector, you can use this Gherkin statement or your own statement:

     I set names to page elements